Terms of Reference of the Singapore Academic Board

-- In conjunction with the disciplines, undertake a regular course review process, to improve the quality of teaching through regular use and review of subject/course evaluation surveys and report on any changes relating to the course structure or delivery methodology and report to AQ.
+- In conjunction with the Colleges, Schools, Disciplines and relevant portfolios where equivalent undertake a regular course review process, to improve the quality of teaching through regular use and review of units/course evaluation surveys and report on any changes relating to the course structure or delivery methodology to the Quality and Standards Committee.

-- Monitoring of developments in the Singapore Education context.
+- Monitor higher education developments in Singapore education context.

-- Design and review the student assessment validation, moderation, and examinations processes.
+- Monitor and review the student assessment validation, moderation, and examinations processes.

-- Develop an annual Professional Development Plan for academic staff to ensure that professional and discipline based expertise is current and culturally significant; that teaching skills are maintained and updated; and that scholarly activity is undertaken.
+- Monitor and review professional learning for academic staff to ensure that professional and discipline-based expertise is current and culturally relevant; that teaching skills are maintained and updated; and that scholarly activity is undertaken.

-- Implement academic policies relating to all learning and teaching processes.
+- Monitor and review the implementation of academic policies relating to all learning, teaching and assessment processes.

-- Monitor and review student support strategies implemented to ensure student success (language difficulties, academic support, intervention processes).
+- Monitor and review support strategies implemented to ensure student success.

 Membership